Some cities to provide brush cleanup services after storm

-MIAMI VALLEY — Cities throughout the Miami Valley will be offering brush cleanup services in the coming weeks.
+MIAMI VALLEY — Cities throughout the Miami Valley will offer brush cleanup services in the coming weeks.

 [DOWNLOAD: Free WHIO-TV News app for alerts as news breaks]